Harrison Bader Preview, Player Props: Yankees vs. Tigers

 Harrison Bader At The Plate

-- Bader has picked up an RBI in 27.8% of his games this season, with more than one RBI in 15.2% of his games.
+- Bader has picked up an RBI in 27.5% of his games this year, with two or more RBI in 15.0% of his games.
 He has also driven in three or more runs in three contests.

-- He has scored in 32 of 79 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.